 A massive lakefront revitalization project included an Arts and Theater District and the re-opening of the long-shuttered historic Genesee Performing Arts Theatre.
 The movie palace was built in 1927, sparing no expense in the hopes of drawing Chicagoans to the community.
 Despite its opulence and grandeur, competition from multiplex cinemas eventually led to its demise, forcing its closing in 1989.
 A decade later, the city purchased the building and invested $23 million to return it to its former grandeur, re-opening in 2004.

 Artspace transformed the historic Karcher Hotel, which also had fallen on hard times and long stood vacant, into a mixed-use arts facility.
-The facility includes space for artists and their families, arts and nonprofit organizations, as well as retail and gallery space.
+The facility includes space for artists, arts and nonprofit organizations, as well as retail and gallery space.

 The city celebrates with a monthly “ArtWauk” which includes paintings, sculptures, dining, comedy and music.
 The community also gets in the holiday spirit with its annual “Holiday Wauk” event.